-Elise Stefanik is an American politician currently serving as the U.S. representative for New York's 21st congressional district, a position she has held since 2015.
-She gained prominence within the Republican party, serving as chair of the House Republican Conference from 2021 to 2025.
-Her career reflects a rise within the Republican ranks and active participation in American politics.
+Elise Stefanik is an American politician currently serving as the U.S. Representative for New York's 21st congressional district, a position she has held since 2015.
+Notably, she served as the chair of the House Republican Conference from 2021 to 2025.
+Her role as chair placed her in a significant leadership position within the Republican party in the House of Representatives.
+Stefanik's career has marked her as a prominent figure in contemporary American politics.

 On July 2, 1984, Elise Marie Stefanik was born.
-She would later become a U.S. Representative for New York's 21st congressional district.
+She is now a politician and U.S. Representative for New York's 21st congressional district.

 In 2002, Elise Stefanik graduated from the Albany Academy for Girls.